-Holding Those Accountable For Negligence After Devastating House Fires
+Holding Those Accountable For Negligence After A Devastating House Fire

 The devastating nature of a fire can go far beyond destroying personal property.
 It can leave homeowners suffering from catastrophic injuries or grieving the loss of a loved one.
 While fires can be a force of nature, in some cases, they can be the direct result of someone else’s negligence.
 When this happens, victims of house fires should be aware of their right to file a personal injury claim in addition to collecting for property damage.